tanyajilly/street-food-locator/README.md

 # street-food-locator

-# React + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+The app is based on the React + Vite template providing a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

--   [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
--   [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+This is a street food locator app, where you can find food trucks on the map and see truck details (name, food, and address).
+For presenting the interactive map I use **leaflet** library, with custom markers for different types of food trucks.
+Initial map position is hardcoded as a constant (otherwise I'd prefer to use geopositioning).
+For speed I use the sequence number of the data item as an id prop, I'm aware it's not a good practice, but I couldn't find another unique identifier among table data (maybe need to look closer).
+If I had more time, I'd love to add search functionality to enable users to search only their favorite food, and show a section with a few of the closest locations.
+For styling I use TailwindCSS but only basic styles are applied here.